 The values and associated behaviors we wanted to institutionalize within CodeStringers were: integrity, innovation, and craftsmanship.

 Organizational integrity, or the lack thereof, manifests itself in many ways through the lifecycle of a business relationship, but it all starts at the very beginning of a typical client/outsourcer relationship.
 It usually begins like this:

 You call an outsourcer to build a new software application.
 Maybe you’ve got a detailed specification and user interface designs.
 Or maybe you just have a few pages of notes.
-After an initial meeting to get acquainted, you ask the outsourcer for a price and timeline to deliver on your requirements.
+After an initial meeting to get acquainted, you request a price and timeline from the outsourcer to deliver on your requirements.
 A few days later, the outsourcer gives you the budget and the time frame that you were hoping to hear, and you agree to move forward.

 This is where the nightmare begins.
 The client is now locked into a relationship with an outsourcer who they feel cheated by, and consequently the two parties no longer trust each other and are unable to create a successful software product.